The difference between a care home and a retirement village

 The quality of a care home or retirement village’s facilities can be highly subjective and it depends a great deal on the individual.
 We explored this a little in our article which discussed purpose built care homes or home from home care homes.

-Both care homes and retirement villages have the opportunity for wonderful facilities, with swimming pools, a café or even a cinema on site but these will come at a higher cost than those that don’t have these facilities.
+Both care homes and retirement villages have the opportunity for wonderful facilities, with hairdressing salons, a café or even a cinema on site but these will come at a higher cost than those that don’t have these facilities.

-Many care homes will have beautiful grounds like ours at Birchwood House, but many will be in the middle of a town and not and it can be the same with a retirement village.
+Many care homes will have beautiful grounds like ours at Birchwood House, but many will be located in the middle of a town and this can also be the case with a retirement village.

 So what is the best option?